rpkruse/Roguelike-frontend/README.md

 * run npm start to fire up dev server
 * open browser to http://localhost:3000
 * if you want to use other port, open package.json file, then change port in --port 3000 script

+NOTE:
+The game is under the path of: Roguelike-frontend/my-app/src/assets/